The

 small points to note.
 The beige coloured ceramic / crystal

-the earpiece is connected due to a fortunate broad resonance with
+connected due to a fortunate broad resonance with the earpiece

-the earpiece and transformer leakage inductances.
-The result is
+and transformer leakage inductances.
+The result is audio which

-audio which is a bit restricted on bandwidth but which has a
+is a bit restricted on bandwidth but which has a fairly good

-fairly good match and efficiency.
-Some of the ceramic earpieces in the
+match and efficiency.
+Some of the ceramic earpieces in the supply chain are

 Diodes

-diode if you really want to.
-In this circuit I've found that the
+contact diode if you really want to.
+In this circuit I've

-modern low Vf silicon Schottkys work as well as the best germanium
+found that the modern low Vf silicon Schottkys work as well as

 Coils